danfuzz/samizdat/doc/samizdat-0/data-syntax-semantics.md

 the key representation, followed by an `=`, followed by the value representation.

-To avoid ambiguity with the empty listlet, the empty maplet is written as `@[=]`.
+To avoid ambiguity with the empty list, the empty maplet is written as `@[=]`.

 ```